VRConservation/fba-myst/chapters/10-grantmgmt.md

 If you use FBA’s templates and guidance to design your project, you will have at least the beginnings of DIP and a project tracking system.
 FBA created the ProFrame/DIP worksheet specifically to identify CAL FIRE metrics and set associated targets required for the application.

 ## Monitoring
 Design teams, especially those creating complex, multi-year projects, should consider drafting a MEL plan for their own use and which also responds to CAL FIRE’s information needs.
-Chapter [](#monitoreo) provides a primer to help you create a MEL plan.
+Chapter 4 Monitoring provides a primer to help you create a MEL plan.
 In developing a MEL plan, you would create specific, measurable, achievable, relevant and time‑bound (SMART) indicators for all your goals, objectives, intermediate results, and outputs.

 The e-Civis Grant Portal Goals worksheet to input project metrics and targets does not require fully articulated indicators.
 Nevertheless, it is worthwhile to develop such indicators, as well as the rest of the MEL plan, to facilitate your monitoring and evaluation work.

-## Reporting
+# Reporting
 All funding organizations require activity (progress) and financial reports.
 These reports need to be done accurately and timely.
 This helps you as much as it helps your grant organization by keeping you on schedule, on track with reporting, it ensures transparency with your funding agency, maintains compliance, and supports future funding opportunities.

 Activity Reporting:  CAL FIRE usually requires an AR with every invoice, and prefer them to arrive together.
 This is where you will track your project milestones and deliverables.
 You’ll have an opportunity to describe your accomplishments, challenges, and point out any adjustments or improvements you plan to implement.
 It’s a good time to check in with your approved scope of work and make sure your activities are aligned with your grant deliverables.
 Activity Reports are submitted on a regular schedule (CAL FIRE requires at least one per quarter, not more than one per month).